Skip to content

 customize4

 Access your controlled device via KVM, and navigate to Settings -> Bluetooth & devices (taking Windows 10 Pro as an example).
-The input (keyboard), audio, and monitor are recognized as the devices you customized, which are no longer GLKVM.
+The input devices (keyboard and mouse), audio device (microphone), and display (monitor) will be recognized as the custom devices you set, instead of the default GLKVM.

 customize5